mr687/simple-go-rest-api/README.md

 * [JWT](https://jwt.io/)-based authentication
 * Database migration
 * Postman documentation and API testing

+Note:
+* The geoip info service is provided by [freegeoip.live](https://freegeoip.live) that may not be available when you try this project:(

 ## Getting Started
 Please follow [the instructions](https://golang.org/doc/install) to install Go on your local machine.
 This project requires **Go 1.18 or higher+**.